OverkillGuy/speeders/README.md

 Note from implementor: the distance between detector plates is NOT stipulated, which is required to capture speed as distance over time.
 Sample implementation shows this to be `200`.

-## Dependencies

-- [Python](https://www.python.org/) 3.9 or later (use of typing hints)
-- [Poetry](https://python-poetry.org) package manager, to install development dependencies and generate virtual environment.

-## Usage

-### Play the code

-Install the module first:

-    make install
-    # or
-	poetry install

-Then inside the virtual environment, launch the script:

-    # Run single game inside virtualenv
-    poetry run plates

-    # or
-    # Load the virtualenv first
-    poetry shell
-    # Then launch the script, staying in virtualenv
-    plates

-### Reuse the python module

-Use this package as you would any python module:

-	# Get a virtualenv going first, such as via poetry
-	poetry shell
-	python3
-	>>> from plates import detect

 ## Development